Row 1: M Mahabee-Gittens, W Pomerantz, L Johnson, S Iyer

 Cinnamon Dixon, DO MPH

-Dr. Dixon continued her dog bite prevention research with a study testing a video intervention in the CCHMC ED.
+Dr. Dixon continued her dog bite prevention research with a study testing a video intervention in the Cincinnati Children's ED.
 Working with the division of Global Health and Dr. Mark Steinhoff, she also developed collaborations with a Brazilian academic institution and will initiate two projects focused on pediatric injury prevention and trauma surveillance.
 She had oral presentations at the World Safety Conference, Society of Academic Emergency Medicine, and Prevention of Brain Injury Among Ohio Youth Symposium; she submitted two NIH grants, and had her manuscript regarding dog bite education needs accepted for publication in Journal of Pediatrics.

 Gary Geis MD, Mary Patterson, MD, MEd